Alblasserwaard

 Balance

-The total lack of initiative and poor tactical thinking of a division commander had slammed the door on possibly the best opportunity the Dutch had to seriously jeopardize the success of the German airlanding operation.
+The total lack of initiative and poor tactical thinking of a division commander had slammed the door on possibly the best opportunity the Dutch would have had to seriously jeopardize the success of the German airlanding operation.
 It was a mixture of poor and inadequate information from the staff of the Fortress Holland Command and a total lack of initiative on divisional level.
 But yet, the around 3,000 men Dutch troops that would mass along the Noord in the morning of the 11th would still have the opportunity to cross the Noord, albeit under much more enemy pressure than should have been necessary ...